 STORIES FROM THE FIELD

-In Greek mainland sites, the Danish Refugee Council (DRC) organizes recreational activities aiming to provide an inclusive and safe environment for all residents who often come from many different countries.
+In Greek mainland sites, the Danish Refugee Council (DRC) organizes non-formal educational activities to introduce refugees to the local culture and strengthen their social skills towards an inclusive and safe environment.